ahmadmtaleb2/clj_cheat_sheets/a8-0-functions-dict.md

 >
 > (val (first {:one :two}))     => outout: :two

+- val alone could not be used as follow I DON'T KNOW WHY BUT IT SEEMS YOU NEED TO GIVE IT AS A FUNCTION IN MAP OR GIVE IT A FUNCTION LIKE FIRST (NEED TO FIGURE OUT WHY)
+> (val {:email "email@example.com"})     => output: `Execution error (ClassCastException) at user/eval2022 (REPL:1).
+class clojure.lang.PersistentArrayMap cannot be cast to class java.util.Map$Entry (clojure.lang.PersistentArrayMap is in unnamed module of loader 'bootstrap'; java.util.Map$Entry is in module java.base of loader 'bootstrap')`

+- use val with map like so
+> (map val {:email "email@example.com"})        => output: ("email@example.com")  // NOTICE: the return value is a lazy sequence

+- OR
+> (val (clojure.lang.MapEntry. :email "email@example.com"))     => output: "email@example.com"  /NOTICE: the return value is a string

 ## vals
 - returns a sequence of the map's values, in the same order as (seq map)
 > (vals map)